OctopusDeploy/blog/blog/2020-01/dynamic-worker-army/index.md

 ![](octopus-workers.png)

 ## Conclusion
-In this post I walked you through creating some Terraform files that will create an AWS Auto-scaling group that will dynamically create Octopus Deploy worker infrastructure that will scale up and down based on demand.
+In this post, I walked you through creating some Terraform files that will create an AWS Auto-scaling group that will dynamically create Octopus Deploy worker infrastructure that will scale up and down based on demand.